 God is a Father, and He disciplines His children.
 If your child insults you as a parent, you punish him.
 You take away his dessert or give him a time-out.
 God is the ultimate Father, though.
 King David's next son, Solomon, had this to say, "My son, do not despise the Lord’s discipline or be weary of his reproof, for the Lord reproves him whom he loves, as a father the son in whom he delights" (Proverbs 3:11-12).
 David experienced just that, as do we.

-Question: What if David died before experiencing this punishment?
+What if David or the Corinthians died before experiencing temporal punishment?
 That is where we get the understanding of purgatory.
 If we die before experiencing all the pains of punishment we are due for our sins, then we experience it in purgatory.
 It is there, in Heaven's hospital, where we will be fully healed of our iniquities and restored to full communion with God.
 This is why St. Paul told the Corinthians that we could "suffer loss" when we are judged by God (1 Cor.
 3:15).
 For when the Lord's fiery love (Heb.
 12:29) burns away the sinful wood, hay, and straw in our lives, it hurts.
 But it's just what we need.